AslanDing/AslanDing.github.io/_pages/about.md

 Publications
 ------
+- a paper(AutoTCL) received by  AI4TS workshop at IJCAI2023
-1. a paper(AdaTCL) received by  Workshop on Re-design Industrial Control Systems with Security (RICSS) @ IEEE EuroS&P 2023
+- a paper(AdaTCL) received by  Workshop on Re-design Industrial Control Systems with Security (RICSS) @ IEEE EuroS&P 2023
-2. a paper(cgan human mesh) published by ACCV2022
+- a paper(cgan human mesh) published by ACCV2022